 Importance of Company Secretaries in Hong Kong

-According to the Companies Ordinance in Hong Kong, anyone who decides to establish a business organization must fulfill the primary requirement is selecting a company secretary.
-It does not matter whether the Firm in question is a public or privately owned firm – every firm requires one.
+According to the Companies Ordinance in Hong Kong, anyone who decides to establish a business organization must fulfill the primary requirement – selecting a company secretary.
+It does not matter whether the firm in question is public or privately owned – every firm requires one.

-There are several important reasons as to why there is a need for a company secretary in Hong Kong companies.
+There are several important reasons why there is a need for a company secretary in Hong Kong companies.
 These reasons will be discussed in the following paragraphs.

 When members of the Hong Kong administration want to reach the company, the secretary will serve as a connector between the government and the company.
-Whether it is for legal matters, clarification, or other complex issues, the secretary bears the majority of the responsibilities.
-All the statutory books of the company are kept by the company secretary, The company secretary is also in charge of maintaining and updating the company’s statutory books, which include the names and personal details of directors and shareholders.
+Whether it is for legal matters, clarification, or other complex issues, the secretary bears most of the responsibilities.
+All the statutory books of the company are kept by the company secretary, the company secretary is also in charge of maintaining and updating the company’s statutory books, which include the names and personal details of directors and shareholders.

 The company secretary is also responsible for overseeing the production and distribution of the company accounts and reports to shareholders and members of the company.
 Even if the company decides to terminate operations, it is the company secretary who oversees the entire process of liquidation.